Abstract

 The government ignored evidence showing that helmeted cyclists had a higher fatality rate

-“Modern politicians have become so adept at monitoring public opinion that they”ve developed a preference for wanting to be seen fixing problems rather than to actually fix them.”
+“Modern politicians have become so adept at monitoring public opinion that they’ve developed a preference for wanting to be seen fixing problems rather than to actually fix them.”

 In 1989, Prime Minister Hawke announced compulsory helmet wearing as Federal policy.
 This was a condition of providing funds to the states and territories for eliminating so-called “black spots” in roads.
-In response, they passed the world”s first laws to compel cyclists to wear helmets.

 Responses to enquiries in 1997 showed that no government in Australia, federal or state, made the necessary verification of the efficacy of helmets before imposing legislation.
 A study from Western Australia indicating that helmet wearers had more severe injuries appears to have been ignored.
-The belief that a helmet law could only improve safety seems to have fostered a dangerous complacency that led legislators to negligently ignore key evidence.

 blank